Himanshurank/avesta-kudos/project-overview.md

 ## Introduction

 The Digital Kudos Wall is a hackathon project designed to create a web application that enables public recognition and appreciation among colleagues.
 This project addresses the need for fostering a positive workplace culture through a simple yet effective digital platform for giving and receiving recognition.
+The platform implements a secure authentication-first approach where users must login before accessing any features, with role-based access to different dashboards.

 ## Project Goals